 Center for Comparative Medicine and Surgery

-The Center for Comparative Medicine and Surgery (CCMS) is a centralized, shared resource supporting animal research via veterinary, husbandry care, and research collaboration with the faculty.
-CCMS also provides assistance with research protocol design, clinical and anatomic pathology, and training of in-house husbandry and research personnel toward certification.
-The CCMS program is fully accredited by the American Association of Laboratory Animal Care, International (AAALAC).
+The Center for Comparative Medicine and Surgery (CCMS) is a centralized, shared resource supporting animal research via veterinary, husbandry care, environmental enrichment and research collaboration with the Mount Sinai faculty.
+CCMS provides assistance with research protocol design and refinement, clinical and anatomic diagnostic pathology, and training of in-house husbandry and research personnel.
+Since 1967, the CCMS animal care and use program has maintained full accreditation by AAALACi (formerly Association for Assessment and Accreditation of Laboratory Animal Care International), underscoring its commitment to excellence in animal care and welfare.

 Centralized Research Support Facilities